SUMMARY: RESEARCH MISCONDUCT IN SCIENCE AT THE UNIVERSITY OF SYDNEY – WHAT IS TO BE DONE?

 In Australia, ABARE data…show that ethanol production as a biofuel for transport rose from 42 million litres to 209 million litres (almost 4-fold) [actually it's 5-fold - another tough calculation!] from 2005 to 2009.
 [Then footnoted] If 100% raw sugar were used for this purpose and the fermentation process were 100% efficient (it isn’t), it would require ~14kg per capita per year, ie a significant proportion of the ‘available’ sugar.
 Although there are no firm figures for how much raw sugar is presently being used for ethanol production, supplies of C-molasses alone are not adequate, and the absolute amounts are likely to be increasing.
 (My bolding; p.2 of authors’ “RESPONSE TO RORY ROBERTSON”, at #2).

 To recap, my original critique featured the criticism that authors Barclay and Brand-Miller are careless with facts.
-Immediately proving my point, they literally manufactured a new “fact” - cars not humans are hoovering the sugar.
-These shenanigans were documented and critiqued by Michael Pascoe: http://www.smh.com.au/business/pesky-economist-wont-let-big-sugar-lie-20120725-22pru.html
+Immediately proving my point, they literally manufactured a new “fact” – cars not humans are hoovering the sugar.
+These shenanigans were documented by Michael Pascoe: http://www.smh.com.au/business/pesky-economist-wont-let-big-sugar-lie-20120725-22pru.html

 In my opinion, Pascoe’s report provides unmistakable confirmation that Dr Barclay and Professor Brand-Miller – on the topic of Australian sugar consumption – did not know what they are talking about, or worse.
 On top of negligently ignoring key facts that invalidate their “sugar is not a problem” story (like Figures 1-4), they grasped at straws and made up stuff when challenged to justify their “findings”.

 On the matter of recklessly promoting misinformation in an attempt to rescue the pro-sugar Australian Paradox paper, please consider the combined efforts recently of the University of Sydney and its business associate, the Australian sugar industry (#20, #21, #24, #25 and #26).
-Yes, ironically, the sugar industry’s attempt to rescue the now-toxic paper provided further confirmation that its main “finding” is false.
+Yes, ironically, the sugar industry’s attempt to rescue the faulty paper provided further confirmation that its main “finding” is false.
 Readers, does the chart in #26 trend up or down?

-In summary, this Australian Paradox episode has morphed from an embarrassment to a growing public-health scandal involving the authors, the sugar industry, the senior management of the University of Sydney and the obscure journal Nutrients.
+In summary, this Australian Paradox episode has morphed from an academic embarrassment to a growing public-health scandal involving the authors, the sugar industry, the senior management of the University of Sydney and the obscure journal Nutrients.
 And all because no-one has been prepared to correct or retract an obviously faulty self-published paper that is being used by the University and the food industry to promote sugar and sugary products as Healthy (Slide 12 in #22).

 5. IGNORING KEY FACTS TO EMBRACE DATA DISCONTINUED AS UNRELIABLE, THEN FALSIFIED